 This 5 tube stereo amplifier is based on the output stage of your typical late 1940's 6-tube AM radio amplifier design.
-The operation of the tone controls was changed to a separately variable type, as opposed to the high-medium-low type of control used on amplifiers of this era.
+Its simplicity invites a little experimentation from those who enjoy tinkering.

 I get a lot of inquiries about this design.
 Here is a little history of the design: I designed this amplifier as a stereo version of the output section of an old Trutone radio (made c.1947) I was using with my computer in 1999 (I connected the computer audio to the radio's phono input).
 The Trutone radio has an 8" electrodynamic speaker that I had re-coned in 1997 and sounded really nice.
 I used this homebuilt amplifier with some old 12" speakers from a Magnovox console.
 I made very minimal modifications to the design, and used the amp for about two years before parting it out for other projects.